 Social Proof & Social Identity

 Facebook it seems, was always built for corporate purposes and most corporate entities spend a lot of their marketing budgets here.
 And yet the majority of Facebook users are everyday people.
-Yes, they are consumers and their preferences are recorded, their tastes monitored but somehow they can still benefit from it.
+Yes, the consumers’ preferences are recorded, their tastes monitored but somehow they can still benefit from it.
 Are you looking for a painter?
 Which ones did your friend or your friend’s friend use?
 What was their experience with them?
 You can spend some time to follow that painting company.
 Check out a few of their projects as they are uploaded as project pictures.
 You may even catch a glimpse of some of their painters in action.
 Are they professional? do they take pride in his work?
+Do they provide a good customer experience?
 Is it a good idea to have that painter work in your home?
 How do they interact with their followers, with people asking them questions?
 Have they written any blogs that you can follow?
 This is what in the search marketing world is called social proof.
 That means endorsements and citations from all kinds of people.

 What does that mean for you the consumer who is looking for a painter on Facebook?
 What is the social identity of that company?
 Do they look like a good fit for that project you have in mind?
 In fact, you can follow them back in their timeline, even ask them questions.

 We as local painting contractors appreciate interacting with our Facebook followers.
 They may be located north or west of Toronto and our offices are in the east, but in Facebook they are neighbours and a part of our community.
 I am not sure how much advertising money Facebook gets from large corporations vs how much of it comes from small service providers but one thing is always going to continue: none of their monetizing scheme can exist without the millions of everyday users.
 They are the demographic that everyone is after.
 As a result small business and consumers can still have a place to interact.